3D Simulations and MLT: II. Onsager's Ideal Turbulence: Methods

 \placefigure{1}

-Figure~\ref{fig34} shows the complex fine structure that develops in ILES of the turbulent velocity field \citep{andrea,andrea2}; the magnitude of velocity is shown for a cross-section of the C+C burning shell.
-This is a frame 138 from the movies of the simulations; see also \S3, \citealt{alvio1}, where contours of velocity magnitude also show ``roughness'', see discussion in \cite{tennekes}.
-Turbulence appears in patches in space-time, a feature which can be associated with an anomalous behavior: intermittency.
+Our ILES allow us to separately monitor the conservation of turbulent kinetic energy (TKE), which is not conserved (it dissipates to become internal energy), and the conservation of total energy, which is almost exactly conserved in our simulations.
+This allows us to directly measure dissipation due to nonlinear fluid effects \citep{perry}.
+Multiple runs with different grids allow us to probe the dissipation rate and the TKE spectra with changing resolution.

-We have constructed a sequence of ILES with changes only in resolution \citep{alvio1}.
-Like \cite{onsager}, we find a rapid convergence to a cascade; the behavior of most of the energy can be approximated by the dynamics of a few modes of low-order, with little energy left for modes of higher order\footnote{For the O+O shell (\S\ref{O+Oshell}), the lowest mode has $\sim 45$~percent of the turbulent energy, with $\sim 75$~percent in lowest 4 modes, during the 400 s examined by \cite{ma07b} This is consistent with \cite{onsager}.
-The C+C shell (\S\ref{C+Cshell}), which has no significant ingestion of a new fuel, is similar but the flow is simpler, and the lowest 3 modes dominate. }.
+Fig.~\ref{fig34} shows the complex filamentary structure that develops in ILES of the turbulent velocity field \citep{andrea,andrea2}; the magnitude of velocity is shown for a cross-section of the C+C burning shell.
+This is frame 138 from the movie; these contours of velocity magnitude show ``roughness'' \citep{tennekes,onsager}.
+Turbulence appears in patches in space-time, a feature associated with an anomalous behavior: intermittency.

-These results agree with \cite{holmes}, who suggest the importance of low order modes and the application of orthogonal decomposition to the energy-containing scales of turbulence (see their Chapter~3).
-In our ILES, most of the turbulent kinetic energy is indeed contained in a few such modes of low order.
+The initial state was a relaxed model mapped from a $512^3$ onto a $1024^3$ grid.
+The first steps at increased resolution show changes at the smallest scales first, as expected, which then work up to the largest scales.
+We find that the ``texture'' of the velocity field becomes {\em finer rather than smeared,} and above the grid scale sharp gradients are maintained ($\theta \leq {1 \over 3}$, \S\ref{sLars}).

-In the top wave domain ($\theta > {1 \over 3}$, top layer in Fig.~\ref{fig34}), the algorithm is third order accurate, but piecewise connected to nonlinear solutions of the Riemann problem, giving monotonic support for shocks and rarefactions (H\"older continuity), which arise naturally in high Re turbulence ($\theta \leq {1 \over 3}$, middle layer).
-We have horizontal wave-damping layers at the distant edge of the grid \citep{ma07b}.
-The bottom layer is also a wave domain, but its higher density gives lower amplitude waves, which are barely visible with this choice of color palatte.
-The wave domains and turbulent regions are separated by thin boundary layers which develop naturally, and can be resolved (Fig.~\ref{fig34}).
+The top and bottom regions support waves and are in a quasi-steady state.
+At the fluid boundaries these waves connect to nonlinear solutions of the Riemann problem, giving monotonic support for shocks and rarefactions (H\"older continuity).
+These arise naturally in high Re turbulence ($\theta \leq {1 \over 3}$, middle layer).
+We have horizontal wave-damping layers at the distant edge of the grid \citep{ma07b} to avoid reflections.
+Similarly, radial waves are not reflected.
+The bottom layer is also a domain where waves dominate, but its higher density gives lower amplitude waves, which are barely visible with this choice of color palatte.
+The wave domains and turbulent regions are separated by thin boundary layers which develop naturally (blue arrows in Fig.~\ref{fig34}).